Article: Chris Evert's ovarian cancer diagnosis highlights the importance of genetic counseling and testing

-Chris Evert's ovarian cancer was found when she had risk-reducing surgery because of an inherited mutation that increases the risk for ovarian cancer.
+Chris Evert's ovarian cancer was found when she had risk-reducing surgery because of an that increases the risk for ovarian cancer.
 The majority of ovarian cancer is advanced by the time it is diagnosed; about 75 percent of cases are diagnosed at 3 or 4.
 In contrast, during her surgery, Ms. Evert was found to have 1 cancer, which is frequently curable.
 Her story highlights the importance of genetic counseling and testing and the importance of following up with a genetics expert to understand test results and preventive options.

 Types of genetic test results